 With AODocs, your content is stored either in:

-- Google Cloud Storage (GCS) – storage type accessible by customers with an active subscription to the AODocs Content Services offer, and for Document Management libraries.
+- Google Cloud Storage (GCS) – if this storage type is activated on your AODocs domain, you can use it for Document Management libraries only.
 For each library you can choose between:

 - Google Cloud Storage buckets created and managed by AODocs